 Frequently Asked Questions

-Q: How common or rare are Black German Shepherds?
+Q: How rare are Black German Shepherds?

 Q: Are Black German Shepherds more aggressive?